epeth0mus/carbridge/README.md

 Repo: [Havoc App Package](https://havoc.app/package/carbridge)
 Cost: $9.99

+## iOS 17 Support

+CarBridge does not support iOS 17 versions yet.
+This public repository is made to enable iOS 16 - iOS 17 Support for Carbridge.

 ## Features

 - **Universal App Support:** Open virtually any app on your CarPlay interface, with the exception of DRM-enabled video streaming applications.